 The Vermont WIC program has several reports available for you to use as assessment tools during program planning, and to monitor the health status of WIC families.

-Until 2011, Centers for Disease Control and Prevention (CDC) administered program-based surveillance systems that monitor the nutritional status of low-income infants, children, and women in federally funded maternal and child health programs.
+Until 2011, Centers for Disease Control and Prevention (CDC) administered program-based surveillance systems that monitor the nutritional status of low-income infants, children, and parents in federally funded maternal and child health programs.
 Vermont WIC contributed data to the Pregnancy Nutrition Surveillance System (PNSS) and the Pediatric Nutrition Surveillance System (PedNSS) for over 20 years.
-PNSS and PedNSS eports contain information on the demographic composition and health status of women and health outcomes of infants and children enrolled on the WIC Program.
+PNSS and PedNSS eports contain information on the demographic composition and health status of parents and health outcomes of infants and children enrolled on the WIC Program.

 Beginning in 2012, Vermont completed independent analysis of WIC data for key health status indicators.